 Red Hills Visitor Center (Saguaro West) and the Visitor Center (Saguaro East) Rincon Mountain District

-Visitor Center are open 364 days per year.
+Visitor Center is open 364 days per year.

 Monday – Sunday 9:00 a.m. to 5:00 p.m. (closed Christmas day)